google-deepmind/multiscope/clients/python/README.md

 Use absolute imports only.
 See the source for examples.

+### Protobufs

+The proto files are declared outside of the client directory, in `multiscope/protos/`.
+Python code is generated from these protos into the `multiscope/clients/python/multiscope/protos/` directory; when the protos change this code needs to be regenerated.

+The `multiscope/generate_python_protos.sh` script takes care of this.

+protoc version >= 3.19.0 is required.
+See https://grpc.io/docs/protoc-installation/ for installing or updating it.

 ### Troubleshooting:

 Some common sources of problems and what to do with them.